elifitch/eli.wtf/src/writing/_facebook-trends.md

 Facebook asked us to create version 2, a stable product, for future events and as a permanent installation in their offices.

 ## The Product
+It's not often you get a chance to undertake a clean-slate rebuild of a project you care about, and I didn't let this one go to waste.

+I completely rearchitected the application.
+It's completely modular, and built as a generic 3d visualization platform that takes a dataset, parameters to describe the 3d objects, and an interaction callback.
+You wanted to have a cloud of 3d cats representing the internet's famous felines?
+Easy peasy.
+The platform should see the light of day as open source soon.

+The app was rebuilt from the ground up with performance in mind.
+I used web workers to push as much computation as possible onto background threads, limiting per-frame operations, and simplified vignetting & blurring.
+The performance gains were simply *bonkers*.
+What required a gaming PC before will now comfortably run on old-ish mobile devices.

+These changes were supplemented by a ground-up rebuild of our social backend, and the creation of an admin panel that lets Facebook curate trends for the visualization.

+##Play